willkg/douglas/docs/deploy_cgi.rst

 .. _deploy-cgi-chapter:

 ============================
-Deploying Pyblosxom with CGI
+Deploying Douglas with CGI
 ============================

 Summary
 =======

-You can run Pyblosxom as a CGI script with many web servers.
-This document covers setting Pyblosxom up as a CGI script.
+You can run Douglas as a CGI script with many web servers.
+This document covers setting Douglas up as a CGI script.

 Dependencies